grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 > **Note:** This feature is experimental.

-Currently, the Grafana Image Renderer plugin requires dependencies which are not available in the Grafana Docker image (see [GitHub Issue#301](https://github.com/grafana/grafana-image-renderer/issues/301) for more details).
-However, you can create a customized Docker image utilizing the `GF_INSTALL_IMAGE_RENDERER_PLUGIN` build argument as a solution.
+Currently, the Grafana Image Renderer plugin requires dependencies that are not available in the Grafana Docker image (see [GitHub Issue#301](https://github.com/grafana/grafana-image-renderer/issues/301) for more details).
+However, you can create a customized Docker image using the `GF_INSTALL_IMAGE_RENDERER_PLUGIN` build argument as a solution.
 This will install the necessary dependencies for the Grafana Image Renderer plugin to run.

 Example: